marcelijanowski/react-webpack-es6-boilplate/README.md

-# Webpack es6 with Redux and RxJX
+# Hackernews playground API with webpack/es6/redux/redux-observable/rxJx

 This is sample small project build with React, Redux, RxJx, redux-observabled.
 Main purpuse of project is to create a playground to have production ready product which will do http request to hackernews and display it to user